g-script/just-mining/README.md

 When instanciating the constructor, you have to provide parameters as an object with following properties :

 - `apiKey` (required): API key provided by Just Mining.
-  - You can get yours by going to [your account parameters][jmaccountparamapi], under the API tab.
+  - You can get yours by going to [your account parameters](https://www.just-mining.com/dashboard/account/api), under the API tab.
 - `version` (optional): target a specific version of Just Mining’s API.
   - As of today, the only available version is `v1`.